joinsukesh/Basiscore/CMS Audit/Basiscore.CmsAudit/Readme.md

 It provides a comprehensive record of item updates, including a user friendly visualization of content differences before & after the save operaton.

 ## COMPATIBILITY
 I have tested this on Sitecore 10.3.
-But it should work with older or newer versions too as it uses the instance's _Sitecore.Kernel.dll_.
+But it should work with older or newer versions too, as it uses the instance's _Sitecore.Kernel.dll_.
 The only third party library I have used is _HtmlDiff.net_ with version _1.4.1_.

 ## FEATURES
 1. Logs details for all these item events - `Create`, `Save`, `Rename`, `Version Add`, `Copy`, `Move`, `Duplicate`, `Clone`, `Order Change`, `Publish`, `Delete` & `Site Publish`.